Super Bowl I 1966: Green Bay Packers

 Super Bowl LIII 2018: New England Patriots

 Kenjon Barner, RB Playing five games for the Patriots, and having been released and re-signed three different times, Barner wasn't a major contributor in the championship season (19 carries, 71 yards) and hadn't been with the club since mid-November.
 So imagine his surprise when he received a text message from an unknown number during 2019 spring practices with the Atlanta Falcons, saying Bill Belichick wanted him to have a ring.
 "I was like, 'Is this a mistake?
 Do you have the right number?'
 I was speechless," Barner said.
 "They didn't have to do that."
-Barner let his father, Gary, open the box when the ring arrived and he gifted it to his dad as a thank you for his support.
+Barner let his father, Gary, open the ring when it arrived and he gifted it to his dad as a thank you for his support.

 Super Bowl LIV 2019: Kansas City Chiefs